Sweet and sour pair together to make these the Best Lemon Bars for your tastebuds. They are the perfect treat for dessert.

 Since I’m a fan of sweetening my lemon to keep my cheeks from puckering up too much, I wanted the base to be more cookie like.

 Crust: Mix together flour, powdered sugar, and butter until a soft dough forms.
 Press it into the bottom of a greased 8×8 pan.
 The rich buttery crust in these bars worked so well, that I’m pretty sure I will be changing up the original every time now.
 Bake the crust for 20 minutes.

-Now on to the lemon filling.
-Fresh lemon juice and zest will give you more lemon power in these easy lemon bars.
+Lemon Filling: Fresh lemon juice and zest will give you more lemon power in these easy lemon bars.
 Also, the more zest you use will amp things up more.
 Add all the filling ingredients into a blender and give it a whirl.
 When the crust is done baking, pour the filling on top and bake it for another 25 minutes.

-For someone who proclaims to not like lemon, I sure ate my fair share of these bars.
+For someone who proclaims to not like lemon, I sure ate my fair share of these lemon squares.
 Like I said, they are the Best Lemon Bars because I gave them a slightly sweeter twist.
 That’s how I roll around here.

 Common Questions about Lemon Bars: